Key details

 What will I study?

-The Master in Laboratory Medical Science comprises of core units within the diagnostics specialisations; haematology, pathology, clinical chemistry, bacteriology, mycology, virology and parasitology and transfusion, and be introduced to research.
+The Master of Medical Laboratory Science comprises of core units within the diagnostics specialisations; haematology, pathology, clinical chemistry, bacteriology, mycology, virology and parasitology and transfusion, and be introduced to research.
 Students will undertake two professional placements in diagnostic laboratories.

 Course structure